fitrijamsari/text-summarization-technique-langchain/README.md

 2. Load text, and variable to the llm model
 3. Produce summary

-### Techniques 3: Stuff Document Text Summarization:
+### Technique 3: Stuff Document Text Summarization:

 **Use Case**: Small Pages of pdf file